-- Studies have shown that exposure to soil bacteria (mycobacterium vaccae) helps decrease anxiety, depression and increases learning.
-This bacteria is found in most healthy garden soil.
+Studies have shown that exposure to soil bacteria (Mycobacterium vaccae) helps decrease anxiety, depression and increases learning.

-- A natural high can be achieved from harvesting food, similar to the high some people get from shopping.
+A natural sense of well-being can be achieved from harvesting food, similar to the high some people get from shopping.
 This is due to a release of dopamine that occurs when we gather food, a wired-in reaction from our days as hunter-gatherers.

 Nature helps balance the nervous system so the Ecotherapy participant is able to more deeply benefit from the counseling.
 Plus you learn about nature, growing food and get some sun on your skin in the process.